ExMember/exmember.github.io/_posts/2022-04-04-the-value-of-bitcoin.md

 ## Value investing versus speculation

-Value investing is the process of identifying and purchasing assets that are worth more than their price.
-When a value investor pays \$70 to buy an asset that is worth \$100, they make \$30 in profit instantly.
+Value investing is the process of identifying and purchasing assets that are worth more than their price.[^intelligent-investor] When a value investor pays \$70 to buy an asset that is worth \$100, they make \$30 in profit instantly.

 Because bitcoin has no value, it cannot be a value investment.